-Perhaps the best selling point of an electric vehicle is the zen-like experience in the passenger cabin.
+Perhaps the best selling point of a vehicle with an electric motor is the zen-like experience in the passenger cabin.
 That’s because electric vehicles are quieter and offer smoother acceleration and deceleration, devoid of the vibrations, gear shifting and sounds of the internal combustion engine.
 Electric vehicles also have a lower center of gravity, which improves handling, responsiveness and safety.

 Electric motors also generate instant linear torque, which cannot be matched by internal combustion engines.
 For that reason, they can easily outperform their fossil-fuel guzzling counterparts.